jgriffith23/postgis-tutorial/README.rst

 (If you need to use a different coordinate system, you'll need to change the spatial reference system identifier (srid) on your column.
 The `ST_SetSRID function <https://postgis.net/docs/ST_SetSRID.html>`_ can help with that.)

-If you select everything from cities, you shuold now see output like this:
+If you select everything from cities, you should now see output like this:

 .. parsed-literal::